ldtteam/MinecoloniesWiki/source/misc/troubleshooting.md

   4. Are there raiders (barbarians, pirates, vikings, egyptian raiders) still around?
 Citizens will hide during raids until all attackers are killed.
   5. Does their work hut have a low building level?
 Does the worker have low XP?
 Then they will often idle in between actually working until their personal XP improves and/or their workh ut is upgraded.
   6. Is their hut PAUSED?
 Work huts now have a pause button.
 Sometimes players forget to unpause.
   7. Is their hunger level low?
 Citizens won't work while hungry.
-Give them food, and if you have a [Restaurant](../../source/buildings/restaurant), check that it is stocked.
+Give them food, and if you have a [Restaurant](../../source/buildings/restaurant), check that it is stocked and you have hired a [cook](../../source/workers/cook).
 If they are hungry but won't eat the food they have, fire them until they eat then rehire them.
   8. Do they have any open requests?
 They might need a tool or other item to continue their work.
   10. Do they have tools of the correct [level](../../source/systems/worker)?
   11. Is their inventory or their hut inventory full?
 They will get stuck if they have no room to move things in or out.